lujoga/cluequiz/README.md

 # Clue quiz

-**Note**: Clue quiz seems to break with Python 3.9/PyGame 2.
-If you use Python 3.8 with PyGame 1.9.6, you should be fine.
+**Note**: Clue quiz seems to break with PyGame 2.
+If you use PyGame 1.9.6, you should be fine.
 For now, the dependency will be pinned to version 1.9.6.
-If your system does not have the required versions, you can run clue quiz with Docker (assuming you use X11):
+If your system does not have the required version, you can run clue quiz with Docker (assuming you use X11):

 ```
 xauth nlist "$DISPLAY" | sed -e 's/^..../ffff/' | xauth -f /tmp/.docker.xauth nmerge -